 Information will be regarded as confidential where it is reasonable to assume that the provider of the information expected it to be kept confidential.
 A duty of confidence is characteristic of several types of relationship such as medical (doctor/patient), legal (solicitor/client) and caring (counsellor/client).
 However, a duty of confidence does not necessarily arise just because a document is marked "confidential", although such a marking may be indicative of an expectation of confidentiality.

-The common law duty of confidentiality refers to Person Identifiable Data / Person Identifiable Information and means that individuals should be asked for permission to use their information or records prior to disclosure.
+The common law duty of confidentiality refers to PID/PII and means that individuals should be asked for permission to use their PID/PII or records prior to disclosure.
 However, where an individual's consent cannot be obtained, designated officers are required to assess the case and decide whether or not disclosure is necessary to support the public protection service and therefore an over-riding public interest to do so including whether the duty of confidence should be over-ridden.

-Person Identifiable Data / Person Identifiable Information can be disclosed without consent where it can be demonstrated that one or more of the following apply:
+PID/PII can be disclosed without consent where it can be demonstrated that one or more of the following apply: